genarod/laptop-setup/README.md

 Installs binaries and apps and sets defaults

 ## Ubuntu client
-Installs packages for a useful Ubuntu workstation
+Installs packages for a useful Ubuntu workstation (Ubuntu servers should be handled by vagrant)

-## Ubuntu server
-Installs packages for an Ubuntu server

 ## License
 [MIT License](LICENSE.md)